-Ann Box and Siobhan Donnelly are Interstitial Lung Disease Respiratory Nurse Specialists at the Western Trust are delighted to support Pulmonary Fibrosis Awareness Month – September 2022.
+Ann Box, Sandra Taylor-Stratford and Siobhan Donnelly, Interstitial Lung Disease Respiratory Nurse Specialists at the Western Trust are delighted to support Pulmonary Fibrosis Awareness Month – September 2023.

 Introducing the Interstitial Lung Disease Nurse Service in the Western Trust and explaining the patient journey Siobhan said: